 After ensuring adequate manpower, supplies, and workspace are available, automotive and heavy equipment mechanics maintain and repair various vehicles and systems.
 They determine the overall mechanical condition of vehicles and heavy equipment, diagnose malfunctions, and initiate restorative actions related to equipment in their area of responsibility.

 Avionics technicians inspect, service, maintain, troubleshoot, and repair avionics systems that perform communications, navigation, collision avoidance, target acquisition, and automatic flight-control functions.
 They perform operational tests on aircraft components to determine condition, analyze performance, and isolate malfunctions in the radar, sensors, weapons control, electronic warfare (EW), flight control, and engine control systems.
 They repair and replace systems and equipment when deficiencies are identified.

-Cargo specialists ensure service members all over the world receive needed supplies and are themselves transferred safely and efficiently to their destinations.
-They are responsible for transferring or supervising the transfer of cargo to and from air, land, and water transport by manual and mechanical methods.
+Cargo specialists ensure the safe and efficient transfer of supplies needed by service members worldwide.
+They are responsible for transferring or supervising the transfer of cargo to and from air, land, and water vehicles by manual and mechanical methods.
 They also plan and organize loading schedules.